webpack/webpack-cli/CONTRIBUTING.md

 `defineTest` is a helper test method which helps us to run tests on all the transforms uniformly.
 It takes the input file given as parameter and uses jest to create a snapshot of the output.
 This effectively tests the correctness of our transformation.

+### Integration Testing

+All the `webpack` fixtures from the wild can be dropped into `lib/transformations/__testfixtures__`.
+Jest will pick these up and snapshot them.
+The snaps can be verified for proper transformation of the configuration.

 ### TODO

 This is still in a very raw form.
 We'd like to take this as close to a truly useful tool as possible.